Scorpion Research Logo Scorpion Research Header

 To create the Barcode image, enter the data into the Barcode Data Entry box.
 The Barcode image is updated automatically during entry.
 The usual size of this Barcode symbology consists of 13 numeric digits, however the first two digits of 98 are automatically prefixed and the final checksum digit is automatically calculated and added to the data.
 Although the text appearing below the Barcode image reflects the data that has been entered, the actual image is based on data after it has been validated.

-For further information on EuroCoupons please contact GS1 Belgium & Luxembourg (http://gs1belu.org), Koningsstraat 29 Rue Royale, BE-1000 Brussels, Belgium, Tel +32-2-229-18-80, Fax +32-2-217-43-47.
+For information on EuroCoupons please contact GS1 Belgium & Luxembourg (http://gs1belu.org), Koningsstraat 29 Rue Royale, BE-1000 Brussels, Belgium, Tel +32-2-229-18-80, Fax +32-2-217-43-47.

-For further information on EAN (European Article Numbering Association) please contact EAN International (http://www.ean-int.org), Blue Tower, Avenue Louise 326 - Bte 10, B-1050 Brussels, Belgium, Tel +32-2-788-78-00, Fax +32-2-788-78-99.
+For further information, please contact GS1 International (http://www.gs1.org), Blue Tower, Avenue Louise 326, B-1050 Brussels, Belgium, Tel +32-2-788-78-00, Fax +32-2-788-78-99.
+A local office may also be available in other countries.

 (Back)